JuliaOpt/MathProgBase.jl/doc/conic.rst

     :math:`s \in K_2^*` corresponding to the variable cones.
 This vector should be equal to :math:`c+A^Ty` up to algorithmic convergence tolerances.

+.. function:: setbvec!(m::AbstractConicModel, b)

+    Update the vector :math:`b` for the next solve.

 .. function:: supportedcones(m::AbstractMathProgSolver)

     If the solver implements ``ConicModel``, returns a list of cones supported.